...

-Before Gangnam Style, there was Tunak Tunak Tun🎶.
-The song was originally produced as a clap-back to all the critics who refused to acknowledge Mehndi’s talent and instead decided to credit all his successes because he used “attractive women” in his music videos.
+Before Gangnam Style, there was Tunak Tunak Tun.
+The song was initially produced as a response to all the critics who refused to acknowledge Mehndi’s talent and instead chose to credit his successes to the use of “attractive women” in his music videos.

-The song’s music video felt like it told a deeper story of four elements (earth, fire, wind, and water), which are initially seen as comets that land on earth and transform into well-dressed human figures.
-The figures are then seen talking to each other by taking turns singing the song and dancing, as the background scenery keeps changing to various locations like the desert and mountains.
+The song’s music video felt like it told a deeper story of the four elements (earth, fire, wind, and water), which are initially seen as comets that land on earth and transform into well-dressed human figures.
+The figures are then seen talking to each other by taking turns singing the song and dancing, as the background scenery changes to various locations, such as the desert and mountains.
 Towards the end of the video, the men turn back into comets to merge into a single, more powerful element.

 Owing to its catchy tunes and catchy chorus, however, the song soon became one of the biggest Indipop hits of all time in the country.
 Not that he needed to, but Mehndi more than proved his talent and the fact that he needed no one else to make a chart-topping song.

-The song soon started gaining international recognition and a cult following, particularly among the South-Asian citizens of countries like the United Kingdom and the USA.
+The song soon began gaining international recognition and a cult following, particularly among South Asian citizens in countries such as the United Kingdom and the USA.
 It also went viral in East-Asian countries like Japan and China because the song’s lyrics sounded like gibberish.
 It even got a unique name in China – “I’m playing clay in Northeastern China.”

 In 2000, the song went viral as American comedian Dannel Gomiller created a parody and posted it on his website.
 The parody, showing the comedian attempting Mehndi’s dance step across various rooms in his house, went viral almost immediately, garnering almost 20k views each day.
 Given that the usage of the internet was just gaining popularity, 20,000 daily views was a lot at the time.

-By 2005, however, is when the song hit its true popularity.
+By 2005, however, the song had reached its true popularity.
 With the launch of YouTube, Gomiller once again uploaded his previous parody, which gained millions of views.
-Seeing its popularity, many more parodies by various other people kept popping up over the years, each new video getting more creative than the last one uploaded.
+Seeing its popularity, many more parodies by various other people emerged over the years, each new video becoming more creative than the last one uploaded.

-In fact, the song went really viral and became a Tiktok trend in 2020, mashed up with K-Pop girl band BlackPink’s song “Ddu-du Ddu-du”, because of how similar the two sounded.
-The mashup of these two songs became a Tiktok’ dance challenge’ wherein millions of people attempted their versions of Daler Mehndi’s dance moves in creative ways.
+In fact, the song went viral and became a TikTok trend in 2020, being mashed up with K-pop girl band Blackpink’s song “Ddu-du Ddu-du” due to its similarity to the original.
+The mashup of these two songs became a TikTok ‘dance challenge’ wherein millions of people attempted their versions of Daler Mehndi’s dance moves in creative ways.
 Many even had their pets dance to the song.

 Tunak Tunak Tun🎶 is a masterpiece that’s probably never going to die out.
-The song became viral before becoming viral was even a thing – in the early 2000s, the only kind of viral we knew was the fever.
+The song became viral before the term “viral” was even a thing – in the early 2000s, the only kind of viral we knew was the fever.
 Today, almost 23 years later, it’s still as popular as ever and is played at almost every event that we Indians have, whether it’s a wedding, a birthday party, or even at a club.

 However, this song that we most popularly listen to and dance to at parties has a completely different meaning to what most non-Punjabi speakers may think.